 - 2. If this is a first time configuration, or a reconfiguration following a factory reset, you must agree to the Pulse Secure Terms and Conditions of Sale to continue, available from the URL shown.
 Read the agreement fully, then type accept at the prompt to confirm you agree with its terms.
 The configuration process stops if you do not accept the license agreement. - 3.
 Enter the full path and file name of your license key.
 If you do not have a license key, you can leave this entry blank.
-License keys can also be added to your Traffic Manager through the Admin UI at any time after the script has completed. - If you do not enter a license key, the Traffic Manager software starts in a default state known as developer mode.
-This mode allows the Traffic Manager to operate normally and with full functionality, but with a limited maximum bandwidth of 1Mb/second.
-SSL transactions are also limited to 100 TPS.
-Developer mode is useful in an evaluation or development environment, but should not be used in a production environment.
-For more information about license keys, contact your support provider. - 4.
-For new installations only, specify a UNIX user and group to run the Traffic Manager.
+License keys can also be added to your Traffic Manager through the Admin UI at any time after the script has completed.

+If you do not enter a license key, the Traffic Manager defaults to running as the Community Edition.
+For further information, see "The Community Edition" on page 20.

+For information about paid licensing, contact Pulse Secure Technical Support.

+4. For new installations only, specify a UNIX user and group to run the Traffic Manager.
 Although the Traffic Manager must be configured and started as a root user, the Traffic Manager can be run as any user.
-Pulse Secure strongly recommends that you specify a user with no privileges, to avoid compromising the Traffic Manager's system security. - The default user with no privileges is typically called "nobody" and the default group with no privileges is typically "nogroup" or "nobody", depending on which version of Linux or UNIX you are using.
-If you have set up other users and groups on the Traffic Manager host machine, specify them here. - 5.
-Decide whether or not to restrict the software's internal management traffic to a single IP address.
-Management traffic includes access to the Traffic Manager Admin UI, external API access, and internal communications within a Traffic Manager cluster. - If you decide to restrict the software's internal management traffic to a single IP address, you must specify the IP address.
+Pulse Secure strongly recommends that you specify a user with no privileges, to avoid compromising the Traffic Manager's system security.

+The default user with no privileges is typically called "nobody" and the default group with no privileges is typically "nogroup" or "nobody", depending on which version of Linux or UNIX you are using.
+If you have set up other users and groups on the Traffic Manager host machine, specify them here.

+5. Decide whether or not to restrict the software's internal management traffic to a single IP address.
+Management traffic includes access to the Traffic Manager Admin UI, external API access, and internal communications within a Traffic Manager cluster.

+If you decide to restrict the software's internal management traffic to a single IP address, you must specify the IP address.
 The Traffic Manager you are configuring accepts management traffic destined to this IP address only.
 Typically, this IP address would reside on a private or dedicated management network.